Dragon-Gaming-Platforms/Web-Operating-System/README.md

 > [!CAUTION]
-> Please note that this project isn't really active anymore. you can find teh ongoing version at [Dragon-Gaming-Platforms/Web-OS](https://github.com/Dragon-Gaming-Platforms/Web-OS) with the demo [here](https://dragon-gaming-platforms.github.io/Web-OS/os/).
+> Please note that this project isn't really active anymore. you can find the ongoing version at [Dragon-Gaming-Platforms/Web-OS](https://github.com/Dragon-Gaming-Platforms/Web-OS) with the demo [here](https://dragon-gaming-platforms.github.io/Web-OS/os/).

 #### This is a 100% static repository that can be deployed from the root/ folder by GitHub Pages